 The waiver will not cover activities which are otherwise available under section 110 of the Rehabilitation Act of 1973, the IDEA (20 U.S.C.
 1401 et seq.), or EPSDT.

 Specify whether the service may be provided by (check each that applies):

-Provider Category Provider Type Title Agency DDP qualified service provider.
+Provider Category Provider Type Title Agency DD service provider agency under contract with the DDP.

 Service Type: Other Service Service Name: Retirement Services